Azure-Samples/LegacyDotNetAppMigrationWorkshop/README.md

 ### HOL 5 - [Migrate Source Apps to PaaS](./HOL/05-deploy-to-paas/README.md)

-In this lab you will use CI/CD with the sample legacy applications
+In this lab you will use CI/CD with a sample legacy application

 ----